-4.2.1 Sample preparation.

-4.2.1.1 As with all GC analyses it may be necessary to concentrate the extracts from either of the following methods; this is done by blowing a stream of air, or other suitable gas, over the top of the solvent.
-Do not heat!

-4.2.1.2 "Window panes", blotter paper, and pulverized microdots can be extracted using a basic extraction or directly with methanol.
+- 4.2.1 Sample preparation. - 4.2.1.1 As with all GC analyses it may be necessary to concentrate the extracts from either of the following methods; this is done by blowing a stream of air, or other suitable gas, over the top of the solvent.
+Do not heat! - 4.2.1.2 "Window panes", blotter paper, and pulverized microdots can be extracted using a basic extraction and a minimal amount of chloroform or directly with methanol.
 Place sample in a test tube and add just enough methanol or basic solution to cover sample.
 Shake and then let soak for at least an hour.
 Microdots should soak overnight if possible.
 Centrifuge if necessary and analyze.

-Controlled Substances Analytical Methods AM #9 Lysergic Acid Diethylamide (LSD) Revision 13 Issue Date: 01/14/2022 Issuing Authority: Quality Manager
+Controlled Substances Analytical Methods AM #9 Lysergic Acid Diethylamide (LSD) Page 42 of 53 Revision 14 Issue Date: 01/04/2023 Issuing Authority: Quality Manager